Three Places in New England: III. The Housatonic at Stockbridge

 Two days later, on 30 June 1908, Ives sketched some ideas to try to capture the atmosphere of this rustic scene.
 He used irregular, quasi-isorhythmic ostinatos in the violins to create the image of mist and fog rolling over swirling waters, and an English horn and violas to mimic the sound of singing from a church across the river.

 Borrowing

 Unlike the other pieces in this set, no American folk tunes are quoted in it.
-Instead, this piece exemplifies Ives' use of paraphrase of "Dorrance", and can thus be classed as an extended paraphrased melody using the following devices:
+Instead, this piece exemplifies Ives' use of paraphrase of "Dorrnance" (a hymn tune by Isaac B. Woodbury), and can thus be classed as an extended paraphrased melody using the following devices: